 - Drinking more water than usual.

-Make sure to contact a vet in case you detect any of the above.
-A varied and well-balanced diet, coupled with healthy surroundings and regular visits to an avian veterinarian usually ensures that a cockatiel does not have to face too many health-related issues for the most part.
+Make sure to contact a vet if you detect any of the above.
+A varied and well-balanced diet, coupled with healthy surroundings and regular visits to an avian veterinarian, usually ensures that a cockatiel does not have to face too many health-related issues for the most part.

 They are rather expensive birds, with their price depending on the mutation, ranging from around $100 to $250.

-- Cockatiels, especially the females, have known to become obsessed with their reflection in the mirror, and eventually lose interest in socializing with humans or other birds if a mirror in placed within their cage.
+- Cockatiels, especially females, have been known to become obsessed with their reflection in the mirror and eventually lose interest in socializing with humans or other birds if a mirror is placed within their cage.